cerbio/was_sample_app/README.md

 ### _Deploy (App & Config)_

-This command deploys the WAR file created by the build and cofnigures some specific [properties](./was/was-config.props) for the application.
+This command deploys the WAR file created by the build and configures some specific [properties](./was/was-config.props) for the application.

-The deployment is executed by the application specific [python script](./was/install_app.py).
+The deployment is executed by the [python script](./was/install_app.py) specific to this application.

 The deployment assigns an application name in Websphere equal to 'Todos'.